sergioB79/theForge/site/forge/content/forge/ideas/rejected/the-overton-window.md

 SUBTITLE: Frames That Move So We Don’t Have To

+INFO:
+Explores a popular diagram for shifting public opinion without embracing its simplifications.
+Examines how this frame flattens institutions, subcultures, and incentives into one vague axis.
+Argues the concept enables strategic manipulation while obscuring ethical responsibility for moving boundaries.
+Proposes retiring it as a master theory while salvaging its limited tactical usefulness.

 This idea stands close to the fire but not in it.
 It is sharp, useful, and often weaponized, yet too light in its own bones to be held as Forge-canonical.
 What follows is a respectful setting-down, not a dismissal of its practical power.

 ❌ WHY THIS IDEA DOES NOT BELONG IN THE FORGE